glouppe/talk-kva-2025/talk.md

 ???

 This is all well and good, but can this approach scale to a whole Earth model?

-Unfortunately, it is not as simple as just throwing more compute at the problem.

 If we want to capture the complexity of the atmosphere, we need to work at high resolution and account for many variables.
 For instance, at 0.25° resolution, for 6 atmospheric variables, 13 pressure levels, hourly time steps, and 14 days of simulation, a trajectory $x\_{1:L}$ contains $27 \times 10^9$ variables.